alwaysjoyal/3DBathyMapper/README.md

 # 3DBathyMapper
 Data Loading and Configuration:
 Ensure correct loading of data files.
 The input file should have no header, with the first column representing Easting, the second column representing Northing, and the third column representing Depth.
 Upon loading, apply the Full Reservoir Level (FRL) and the Current Reservoir Level (CRL) for accurate plotting.
-If FRL and CRL are not available, default to zero.

 Display Options:
 There is an option to display the Geographic coordinates of the maximum and minimum depth points, along with UTM coordinates.